-The Medical Education Programme provides an opportunity for clinical educators to gain a qualification that will be of practical value and relevance to them in their everyday work.
+The Medical Education Programme provides an opportunity for medical educators to gain a qualification that will be of practical value and relevance to them in their everyday work.
 The Programme has been designed to provide its students with opportunities to develop a scholarly approach to medical education and to acquire the expertise necessary for effective medical education in the context of their own educational roles, responsibilities and interests.

 The part-time Certificate and Diploma are offered either by face-to-face teaching or by e-learning.
 The part-time Masters stage is currently just offered as face-to-face teaching.

 Students progress on to the Diploma after successful completion of the Certificate, and the Masters after successful completion of the Diploma, though it is possible to study two stages in one year on our Accelerated Diploma (Certificate and Diploma in one year) or our Accelerated Masters (Diploma and Masters in one year).
 Please note that Accelerated study is only available on the face-to-face UK programme, not the e-learning programme.